TheClimateCorporation/mandoline/README.md

 Overview
 --------

-This tutorial will walk you through
+This tutorial will walk you through:

 - The concept of *metadata* in Mandoline
 - The concept of a data *slab* in Mandoline